jdelarubia/ts-webcomponent-example/src/wc-word-count/readme.md

   - `src/wc-word-count.css`, &
   - `src/wc-word-count.js` (or `src/wc-word-count.ts`) on to your project.
 - Set the specific link to `wc-word-count.css` from your `wc-word-count.js` (or `.ts`).
+- Make changes to your `.css` file until you get the result you're looking for.

 ---